nasa/cumulus-orca/tasks/post_to_database/README.md

                 'messageAttributes' (dict): Contains the following keys:
                     'TableName' (str): The name of the table to target.
                     'RequestMethod' (str): 'post' or 'put', depending on if row should be created or updated respectively.
-            db_connect_info: See requests_db.py's get_dbconnect_info for further details.

-    send_values_to_database(table_name: str, values: Dict[str, Any], request_method: post_to_database.RequestMethod, db_connect_info: Dict) -> None
-        Args:
-            table_name: The name of the table to target.
-            values: Contains key/value pairs of column names and values for those columns.
-            request_method: POST or PUT, depending on if row should be created or updated respectively.
-            db_connect_info: See requests_db.py's get_dbconnect_info for further details.
+            db_connect_info: See shared_db.py's get_configuration for further details.

     task(records: List[Dict[str, Any]], db_connect_info: Dict)

+    update_file_sql()

+    update_job_sql()

-    update_row_in_table(table_name: str, table_keys: List[str], values: Dict[str, Any], db_connect_info: Dict) -> None
+    update_status_for_file(job_id: str, granule_id: str, filename: str, last_update: str, completion_time: Union[str, NoneType], status_id: int, error_message: Union[str, NoneType], db_connect_info: Dict) -> None
-        Updates a row in the target table, using table_keys to identify the row that should be modified.
+        Updates a given file's status entry, modifying the job if all files for that job have advanced in status.

         Args:
+            job_id: The unique identifier used for tracking requests.
+            granule_id: The id of the granule being restored.
-            table_name: The name of the table to target.
+            filename: The name of the file being copied.
-            table_keys: A list of keys.
-Used to identify the row to change.
-            values: Contains key/value pairs of column names and values for those columns.
-                If a column name is in table_keys, the value will be used to identify the target row.
+            last_update: The time this status update occurred, in UTC iso-format.
+            completion_time: The completion time, in UTC iso-format.
+            status_id: Defines the status id used in the ORCA Recovery database.
+            error_message: message displayed on error.

-            db_connect_info: See requests_db.py's get_dbconnect_info for further details.
+            db_connect_info: See shared_db.py's get_configuration for further details.

-        Raises: database.DbError if error occurs when contacting database.

 DATA
     Any = typing.Any
     Dict = typing.Dict
     LOGGER = <cumulus_logger.CumulusLogger object>
     List = typing.List
-    table_key_dictionary = {'orca_recoverfile': ['job_id', 'granule_id', '...
+    Optional = typing.Optional
+    raw_schema = <_io.TextIOWrapper name='schemas/update_file_input.json' ...
 ```